jonlaing/portfolio/views/partials/_bio.md

 <a id="citation"></a>

-1. It is widely accepted by historians and anthropologists that Gary Coleman was a myth perpetrated by "9/11 truthers" and "ancient alient theorists" \[[3](#citation)\].
+1. It is widely accepted by historians and anthropologists that Gary Coleman was a myth perpetuated by "9/11 truthers" and "ancient alient theorists" \[[3](#citation)\].

 2. Laing has been known many times to relapse back into self-esteem, but his friends and family do their best to quell the addiction as soon as they notice.